cisagov/prescup-challenges/skilling-continuation-labs/network-segmentation-with-ics-or-hmi/README.md

 `Copy the token or flag strings to the corresponding question submission fields to receive credit.`

 `You should complete all phase 1 tasks before moving on to phase 2.
 Successfully submitting the correct answers for phase 1 will unlock the question set for phase 2.`

-**Will update this if/when we know auto-submissions will not affect the releasing of question sets prematurely.**

 </p>
 </details>